SoweluAvanzo/Aragon-PermissionManager-gas-cost-analysis/README.md

 ---

-## ⚙️ Technical Details
+## Settings

 - This project uses the **Hardhat optimizer with 200 runs** (enabled in `hardhat.config.ts`)
-- Gas logs are written into `gas-report.csv`
+- Gas logs are written into `gas-report.csv` in the gas-reports folder
 - Results are analyzed via the provided notebook `gas-report-analysis.ipynb`

 ---

-## 📝 Modifications from Aragon OSx
+## Modifications from Aragon OSx

 We based our work on the official Aragon OSx repo and have **only modified two test files** to enable gas metering: